-With the incredible expansion of the Web, the expression "big data" has become of common use to indicate huge amounts of both unstructured and structured data.
-In this context new techniques to access and to manage "big data" have been defined.
+With the incredible expansion of the Web, the expression "big data" has become of common use to indicate huge amounts of both unstructured and structured data different as far as their formats, genre and topics, characterised by variable creation rates by sources with high or periodic frequency, and heterogeneous veracity.
+In this context new scalable techniques to access and manage "big data" must be defined to cope with the famous 4 Vs in order to achieve as far as possible both efficiency and effectiveness.